Thirty8Digital/CultureObject/readme.txt

 CultureObject is an open source WordPress plugin designed to help you put your museum object records on the web.

-It supports a number of collection management systems (AdLib, CollectionSpace, CSV, CultureGrid, Emu, RAMM)
+It supports a number of collection management systems (AdLib, CollectionSpace, CSV, CultureGrid, Emu, RAMM) as well as uploading of CSV files.

 == Installation ==